-If you’re already freelancing and providing a service you are already growing your expertise and authority in that area.
-You should then start creating valuable content for an audience interested in offering the same types of services you already provide.
+If you’re already freelancing and providing a service you are growing your expertise and authority in that area.
+A natural extension is to start creating valuable content for an audience interested in offering the same types of services you already provide.
 This authority can drive leads to your business and provide opportunities for additional streams of income.

-When Bobby began providing digital marketing services to supplement his blog, he used the additional income to grow his blog through Facebook ads.
-This was integral for his blog’s growth and success.
-The marketing income didn’t just fund his living expenses, but they were pivotal in the success of Millennial Money Man, and you can see this through his monthly income reports.
+When I began providing digital marketing services to supplement my blog, I used the additional income to grow the blog through Facebook ads.
+This was integral for my blog’s growth and success.
+The marketing income didn’t just fund living expenses, but they were pivotal in the success of Millennial Money Man, and you can see this through monthly income reports.

 If you’re selling something to a blog audience, only 1-2% of the audience will purchase what you’re selling.
 You’ll need 100 times the audience for your sales goal to be successful, which will take time to build.

-Time, money, family obligations, among other things can all be potential hindrances in the way you start your side hustle.
+Time, money, family obligations, among other things, can all be potential hindrances in the way when creating the best side hustle.
 This means it’s important to ask yourself what you want in return because this will help you understand how your limitations might affect your ability to reach your goals.

 For example, if you are wanting quick, debt-crushing returns, then you will need to work as much as possible, possibly pursuing multiple side hustle options.
 The limitations here are hours in your day and whether or not your lifestyle (family included) can handle those demands.
 This may sound insane, but side hustling at home with small children is possible.